 Whering

 The sustainability dashboard.
-CO₂ tracking, cost-per-wear, resale routing through Vinted and Depop, repair partners.
+CO₂ tracking via the Higg Materials Sustainability Index, cost-per-wear analytics, resale routing through Vinted and Depop, repair partners in the UK and France.
 The London team's published methodology is the strongest in the category.
-CEO Bianca Rangecroft (ex-Goldman Sachs) has publicly described Whering as a Clueless-inspired digital wardrobe (The Modems interview), and the editorial design across the app is the strongest static UI in the field.
+CEO Bianca Rangecroft (ex-Goldman Sachs) has publicly described Whering as a Clueless-inspired digital wardrobe (The Modems interview), and the editorial design across the app is the strongest static UI in this 4-way comparison.

 PutTogether

-PutTogether is the publisher of this article.
-Disclosed in this card.
-The visual-identity app: illustrated portrait of the user, weather-aware daily picks, in-house stylist's playbook layered under the AI agent, outfit-photo upload that ingests the whole frame.
+PutTogether is the publisher of this article — disclosed in this card.
+The visual-identity app: a watercolor portrait of the user that updates as the outfit changes, weather- and city-aware daily picks, an in-house stylist's playbook layered under the AI agent, and an outfit-photo upload flow that ingests the whole frame in one shot.

-Where it falls short on this list: iOS only (Android users on this comparison default to Whering or Cladwell), Mini $9.99/mo after onboarding covers 25 pieces (Stylebook is functionally free after the one-time purchase), no sustainability dashboard (Whering owns that lane), 2026-young (Stylebook has seventeen years of catalog-depth refinement).
+Where it falls short in this comparison: iOS only (Android users default to Whering or Cladwell).
+Mini $9.99/mo covers 25 pieces and Stylebook is functionally free after the $4.99 one-time purchase, so PT is the most expensive on a multi-year horizon.
+No sustainability dashboard — Whering owns that lane.
+2026-young: Stylebook has 15+ years of catalog-depth refinement.

 Who should pick which